 - Individualized real estate consultation services

-There is no minimum or maximum operating budget size, but priority will be given to organizations for which this program reflects a critical investment for organization’s capacity building.
+There is no minimum or maximum operating budget size, but priority will be given to organizations for which this program reflects a critical investment in capacity building.

-- Board list including occupations and relevant experience
+- A list of board members, including occupations and relevant experience

-- Most recently completed audit or financial review
+- Your organization’s most recently completed audit or financial review

-- Most recent annual budget versus actual results (and projections through end of the year, if available)
+- Your current year budget, including the most recent actual results (against your budget) and projections through the end of the year, if available